apankrat/notes/intrusive-containers/readme.md

         struct list_item * first;
     };

 2\.
-Define per-item data (the "item") that is used to place an item in a container:
+Define per-item data (the "item") that is used to place an user data item in a container:

     struct list_item
     {
         struct list_item * next;
     };

 3\.
-Add an 'item' instance to the application data, one item for each container that this data can be on:
+Add an 'item' instance to the user data, one item for each container that this data can be on:

     struct user_data